 Client sitting with business attorneys

-Dying Without A Will: What Are North Carolina’s Intestacy Laws?
+Dying Without A Will: What Are The Rules of Intestacy in North Carolina?

 The court will first appoint an administrator to oversee the estate.
 This individual is akin to an executor and exercises similar duties.
 Without a Will, the testator cannot choose who will manage the estate.

 The administrator is responsible for paying the estate’s debts, funeral and other final expenses, and court costs.
-After these are paid the remaining estate assets are distributed to heirs according to the following schedule set forth in North Carolina statutes (organized according to whether the deceased died with or without a spouse):
+After these are paid the remaining estate assets are distributed to heirs according to the order of inheritance set forth in North Carolina statutes (organized according to whether the deceased died with or without a spouse):

 Surviving Spouse